I think we should start using these terms — The Voluntary Sector and The Violent Sector. Here’s why…

 - The word “public” is mostly used when referring to anything involving The State.

-But does this really make sense?
+But does that make sense?

 In addition, many businesses are described as being publicly owned, because they belong to large numbers of shareholders, but this use of the word “public” doesn’t mean that these companies are owned by The State.
-You see, the way we use these words is inconsistent, and often contradictory.
+You see, the way we use these words is inconsistent and often contradictory.

 Most importantly, using the word “public” as another name for The State deceives people into thinking they have more control over The State than they actually do.

 It seems to me that the true distinction we ought to make is as follows . . .

 - The so-called private sector is based on peaceful, voluntary transactions and relationships.
 Therefore, we should call it The Voluntary Sector.